-Differences between classic and modern Slack apps
+Differences between classic apps and Slack apps

-If you'd like to learn from the ground up, start with our installation guide for modern Slack apps.
+If you'd like to learn from the ground up, start with our installation guide for Slack apps.
 Otherwise, read on.

 Getting started